cms-sw/framework-team/README.md

 ## Nomenclature

-* *Task issue*: A single work item, managed in the [Task view](https://github.com/users/makortel/projects/5).
+* *Task issue*: A single work item, managed in the [Tasks project](https://github.com/orgs/cms-sw/projects/10).
 * *Activity issue*: High-level issue, could roughly correspond to an issue in [cms-sw/cmssw](https://github.com/cms-sw/cmssw/issues).
-These are planned and managed in [Activity view](https://github.com/users/makortel/projects/4)
+These are planned and managed in [Activities project](https://github.com/orgs/cms-sw/projects/10)
   * Consists of many Task issues, or if it can't or doesn't make sense, it can itself be a Task issue as well.
 * *Umbrella issue*: Even higher-level issue to collect information on many related Activities.
 There is no specific planning for Umbrellas.
   * These are long-lasting development topics that consist of multiple Activities